 Over the years, Torie has placed in various photo and professional art competitions, locally and internationally.
-She also has a few images published, including her Giraffes “Intertwined” (Nat Geo Your Shot), “A Giant’s Ballet” (The Giraffe Conservation),"Happy Dog" in the book called, Remembering African Wild Dogs (coming this November), and “Lions in Lines”, which was published twice and bought by National Geographic.
+She also has a few images published, including her Giraffes “Intertwined” (Nat Geo Your Shot), “A Giant’s Ballet” (The Giraffe Conservation),"Happy Dog" in the book called, Remembering African Wild Dogs, and “Lions in Lines”, which was published twice and bought by National Geographic.
 It now appears in their book called, Spectacle.

 Some of her images were publicly recognized, and was then asked to join the Brick Lanes Gallery in London, showcasing her work from South Africa during her Master’s research.
 She sold seven photos out of the nine displayed.

 Due to the COVID-19 pandemic, Torie found herself, like everyone else, stuck in neutral.
 Travel was shut down, Africa was shut down, and no conservation jobs in sight.
 However, after a period of confusion and setbacks, Torie was invited to take part in the first annual Artists for Painted Dogs Exhibition and Fundraiser in October 2020.
 The exhibition is a group of about 25 artists who joined forces and all donated 50% of their profits for two conservation organizations in Southern Africa.
 Torie sold an original painting as well as several sketches and photos.
 She is extremely proud and honored to be a part of such a cause with something she is so passionate about.
-She has now been invited back to take part in this years exhibition (Launching October 15th - November 14th).
-Be sure to check out her work at artistsforpainteddogs.com.
+She has now been invited back to take part in this years exhibition, which launched in October.

 This opportunity gave Torie motivation to reevaluate her goal: to continue to spread awareness of endangered species, especially the African painted dog, and also bring these species and their behavior to the public’s attention through her images and art.